oyranos-cms/oyranos/doc/FAQ.md

 No. Elektra provides just a API to store settings in a data base.
 Thats a very common task and available through gconf or the Qt framework.
 But Elektra is cross desktop.
 The Elektra API calls are abstracted in Oyranos.
-So Elektra could be replaced by an other desktop independent configuration engine.
+So Elektra can be replaced by an other desktop independent configuration engine, e.g. "oiDB".
 But as the Elektra project sees continuing development there is currently no reason.
 It is planed to formalise settings storage and share that among CMS's.

 ### Elektra is a lively project?

-As of writing, in 2011, Elektra exists after more than 5 years continually development.
+As of writing, in 2019, Elektra exists after more than 15 years continually development.
 The noise on email lists is not very loud, but there is academic interest and industry use for Elektra.
 Its a small and specialised project with a very focused problem to solve.
 Thus is is not